theworkingcomputer/twc-blog/content/introduction.rst

 to the official (!) blog of the Working Computer, my small effort to bring computers to people who need a different approach than the standard operating system or website.

-As a "computer person" and lifetime resident of our society, I recognize that computers are not just common, tricksy, and irritating, but that they provide a background and subtext to life and society.
-Being served by computers is becoming the basis for much of our social structure and the fundamental support for most of our arts, industries, and politics.
-However, communities that typically contribute few individuals to the ranks of computer scientists and programmers, are, typically, served poorly by computers.
+As a "computer person" and lifetime resident of our society, I recognize that computers are not merely tricksy, irritating, delicate nuisances, but that they are necessary tools that provide much of the background and subtext to our lives and communities.
+Being served by computers has become the basis for much of our social structure and the fundamental supportive technology for many of our arts, industries, and politics.
+However, communities that contribute few individuals to the ranks of computer scientists and programmers are typically served poorly by computers.

-Working by the side of individuals who have developmental disabilities and/or brain injuries has convinced me that these people are part of such an underserved community; to serve them is the goal of the Working Computer.
+I have worked by the side of several individuals who have developmental disabilities and/or brain injuries and am convinced that these people are an underserved and valuable community; to serve them is the goal of the Working Computer.

 Introduction